 Liquidity risk is the risk that the Company will not be able to meet its obligations associated with financial liabilities.
 The Company has a planning and budgeting process in place by which it anticipates and determines the funds required to support normal operation requirements as well as the growth and development of its mineral property interests.
 The Company coordinates this planning and budgeting process with its financing activities through the capital management process described in Note 13, in normal circumstances.
-The Company's financial liabilities are comprised of its accounts payable and amounts due to related parties, the contractual maturities of which at June, 2013, are summarized as follows:
+The Company's financial liabilities are comprised of its accounts payable and amounts due to related parties, the contractual maturities of which at September 30, 2013, are summarized as follows:

-(an exploration stage company) Notes to condensed interim financial statements Three months and six months period ended June 30, 2013 (Unaudited) (Expressed in Canadian dollars)
+(an exploration stage company) Notes to condensed interim financial statements Three months and nine month periods ended September 30, 2013 and 2012 (Unaudited) (Expressed in Canadian dollars)